Yoichi Ochiai: Pixie Dust Technologies

-Digital transformation of space and social implementation of university-originated technologies Pixie Dust Technologies Ltd was founded for the purpose of.
+Digital transformation of space and social implementation of university-originated technology company Pixie Dust Technologies was founded for the purpose of "commercialization of innovative products and meta-materials utilizing its proprietary HAGEN wave-control technology."
 Through research and development of human interface technology and computer simulation technology, the company has developed tactile speaker technology and metamaterial technology, digital transformation of construction sites and social implementation of technology, including BCP solutions for corona protection.
+Shares in the company are traded on the NASDAQ stock exchange in New York.